Bells of Notre-Dame de Paris: Early bells

-In 1453, Thibault de Vitry, counselor of the Parliament of Paris, donated Thibault and in 1472, Canon Jean Hue donated Gabriel, named after the archangel.
+In 1453, Thibault de Vitry, counselor of the Parlement of Paris, donated Thibault and in 1472, Canon Jean Hue donated Gabriel, named after the archangel.
 The later replaced Gilbert as the largest bell in the north tower.
 Gilbert was melted down and the metal added to Marie when it was again recast later that year.
 Jean also first appeared in the 15th century.

 In 1551, the carillon was either recast or replaced.
 From this point, the names of four of the carillon bells were recorded as Catherine, Magdelaine, Barbe (named after Saint Barbara), and Anne.
 With the addition of an unnamed fifth bell, La Pugnaise, and La Clopette, the spire held seven bells in 1612, but by 1763 this was reduced to six.

 When Jacqueline broke in 1680, the chapter decided to recast the bell with about twice its original mass.
 It was also decided to rename the bell Emmanuel (first spelled "Emanuel") in honour of a chaplain by that name who financed the project.
 It was also felt that the new name held more religious significance.
 Cordelier friar Jean Thibault recast the bell that year, but this bell was deemed unsuccessful and was never mounted in the church.

 In 1681, four master-founders collaborated to recast the bell—Nicolas Chapelle, Jean Gillot, François Moreau, and Florentin le Guay.
 The work was carried out on the Terrain, an open space of land on the eastern end of the Île de la Cité, near where Square Jean-XXIII and the Deportation Memorial are located today.
 The bell was cast on 31 October and removed from its mould and rung for the first time on 20 November.
 It was brought into the cathedral through the north portal where the trumeau had to be removed so the bell could fit through.
 The bell's baptism was held on 29 April 1682, officiated by archbishop François de Harlay de Champvallon.
 The chapter invited the king and queen, Louis XIV and Maria Theresa, to serve as the bell's godparents.
 It was mounted in the south tower next to Marie on 14 July.